andysylvester/federated-bookshelves/README.md

 Java Outline Editor (http://outliner.sourceforge.net/) - Can be used to create OPML outlines, not sure about attributes though...

 Bookshelves (https://github.com/ravern/bookshelves) - Library JSON parser/viewer

+Library JSON Test Viewer (https://github.com/andysylvester/federated-bookshelves/blob/main/tools/libraryJsonViewer.html) - HTML file that can read a Library JSON file defined in a variable and display all the elements

 XSL stylesheet (https://zylstra.org/opml/books/test.xsl)  for display of Federated Bookshelves OPML booklists in human-readable form